-"Indeed it was.
+"'Deed 'twas.
 I made eyes at you.
 You are a parti-a big one-and Kate had you a minute ago."
-She langhed again wickedly.
+She laughed again, wickedly.

 For a long time after that night I was happy-at least, if there is such a thing as turbulent happiness.
 There is a certain happiness in being a slave sometimes.
-At least one has the satisfaction of being near the Queen, and even her royal anger is to be preferred to cold indifference.
-When I was not pleasing the Queen, I was angering her, so that she never got the chance to be indifferent to me.
-I wanted to call her "Carrots" for auld lang syne but she objected.
-I refused to call her "Miss Seymour," and so "The Queen" I named her.
+At least, one has the satisfaction of being near the Queen, and even her royal anger is to be preferred to cold indifference.
+So when I was not pleasing the Queen, I was angering her, so that she never got the chance to be indifferent to me.
+I wanted to call her "Carrots" for auld lang syne's sake, but she objected.
+I refused to call her "Miss Seymour," and so "The Queen" I titled her.

 It took me only a few weeks to find out all about her.
-She made her "refuge"-she called it-with the Seymours, but, despite the fact that she had lived with them a number of years, she felt her dependence bitterly.
-It had all been different, she told me fiercely, when Mr. Seymour had been alive; but the rest of the family, who had always regarded her advent as an intrusion, disliked her, and after her uncle's death they had been careful to let her know in every possible way that her presence in their house was merely tolerated.
+She made her home -" refuge," she called it-with the Seymours, but despite the fact that she had lived with them a number of years, she felt her dependence bitterly.
+It had all been different, she told me fiercely, when Mr. Seymour had been alive; but the rest of the family, who had always regarded her advent as an intrusion, disliked her, and after her uncle's deeth they had been careful to let her know in every way possible that her presence in their house was merely tolerated.
+All the independent and passionate soul of the Queen rose up in rebellion against this attitude, and she hated them with the same unreasoning fierceness that little